Council tax discounts you might be missing

 This is not means-tested.
 Income doesn't matter.
 Only the disability and property adaptation matter.

-Warning: A challenge can go either way.
-Your band could go up, not just down.
-Check neighbouring properties first.
+Warning: Band can go up, not just down.
+Check neighbours first.

 Council Tax Reduction (Low Income)